magic-wormhole/magic-wormhole/docs/ecosystem.rst

 ------------------------------

 Based on the above libraries, there are several end-user applications targeting different platforms.
-Unless otherwise noted, these "inherit" any limitations of their langauge's library implementation from the above table.
+Unless otherwise noted, these "inherit" any limitations of their language's library implementation from the above table.

 Library and CLI
 ~~~~~~~~~~~~~~~